 Skip to content

-This example demonstrates how k0smotron can be used with CAPA (Cluster API Provider Amazon Web Services).
+This example demonstrates how k0smotron can be used with CAPA (Cluster API Provider Amazon Web Services) to deploy a cluster with hosted control plane and workers in AWS.

 Prerequisites#